-The majority (68%; n=27) of the 40 institutions with DSPS offerings have interest in developing Career Development and College Preparation (CDCP) certificates for students with disabilities, while nearly one quarter (23%; n=9) were unsure about their institution's interest.
-Only 10% (n=4) of institutions stated no interest in developing CDCP certificates for students with disabilities.
+The majority (72%, n=26) of the 36 institutions with noncredit DSPS offerings have interest in developing Career Development and College Preparation (CDCP) certificates for students with disabilities, while 6% (n=2) already have CDCP DSPS certificates in place.
+Nearly one quarter (22%, n=8) of respondents were unsure about their institution's interest.